 The empire is striking back and, unlike the Galactic Empire, it will fight by attrition

 Remember that in Star Wars the Galactic Empire foolishly consolidated its power in two places: the Death Star and the emperor.
 To destroy both destroyed it.
-But the US doesn’t function that way.
+But America doesn’t function that way.
 It will retaliate against the rise of China and Russia through attrition: attrition it can afford and its enemies cannot.